 Later in the year, first graders learned how to play Dashketball.
 My first graders really—well, all of the students do—but the first graders especially love the Dash robots.
 The teachers were wanting to do a lesson with measurement.
 For first grade, the major focus is non-standard measurement.
 I did purchase the Curriculum Guide, so I’m constantly going through the Wonder Workshop website to search for lesson ideas.
 I found one with Dash playing basketball, and I thought, “Well, I’m going to modify this to work, with non-standard measurement.”
 With the nonstandard modification, they would use a piece of paper and cut it down to the size of Dash and measure his distance.
 Next, they created basketball goals.
 We actually used the boxes that the robots came in.
 We used a ruler and went to a local dollar store that had basketball goals and created our own basketball court.
 They measured out the distance with the paper to begin with.
 We used the recording sheet that was provided in the online lesson plan.
 They had to determine how far away Dash was and how it affected the launching power.
 We started with non-standard measurement and then moved on to standard measurement.
 I gave them meter sticks and a sheet of chart paper.
 They measured off ten centimeter increments because they needed to be able to measure Dash's movements within the Blockly app.
 Then, they determined what section of our court would be worth three points and what section would be worth two points.
 Then, they played the game with each other and kept score.
 It sounded like a real-life basketball game in my classroom that day!

-Our district has a Innovative Teaching and Learning STEAM Showcase every year, and the first grade students who attended this year decided to take that project with them to the showcase.
-They dressed the Dashes up in basketball costumes, they had a scoreboard app they used to keep score, and they basically trained everyone who visited their table how to use Blockly to program Dash to play basketball.
+Our district has an Innovative Teaching and Learning STEAM Showcase every year, and the first grade students who attended this year decided to take that project with them to the showcase.
+They dressed the Dashes up in basketball costumes, they'd a scoreboard app they used to keep score, and they basically trained everyone who visited their table how to use Blockly to program Dash to play basketball.
 That project won second place.
 They were very proud of their hard work.

 Before the Sketch Kit existed, we made our own tools to allow Dash to draw.
 The students were focusing on geometry and we read The Greedy Triangle.
 They used Legos to help build a device for Dash to hold a marker or drawing utensil of their choice to create shape art.
 They used a large sheet of paper.
 They began with the Path app and moved on to Blockly.
 They programmed him to draw after problem solving along the way.
 That was a way to tie in the geometry standards.
 The teachers had wanted to focus on that, particularly.